How Much Rent Should I Charge?24-07-2023 | Financial

-Deciding how much rent you should charge your tenants is arguably the most important decision you will make as a landlord.
-There’s a fine line to tread between being greedy and being too generous.
-Your regular rent income is essential to the healthy maintenance of your portfolio, so it’s important to get it right.
+Deciding on exactly how much rent you should charge your tenants is arguably the most important decision you will make as a landlord.
+You need to be conscious about there being a fine line to tread between being greedy and being too generous.
+Your regular rental income is essential to the healthy maintenance of your property portfolio, so it’s important to get it right.

 The most basic formula for working out rental yield is very simple.
 You take the monthly rental income amount or expected rental income and multiply it by 12.
-Divide it by the property’s purchase price or current market value and multiply this figure by 100 to get the percentage.
+You then divide this figure by the property’s purchase price or current market value and multiply it by 100 to get the percentage.

 It’s actually not as simple as that though.
-A lot of this will depend on the type of tenants that you are looking to attract, and the type of tenants that are looking for rented property like yours in your area.
+A lot of it will depend on the type of tenants that you are looking to attract, and the type of tenants that are looking for rented property like yours in your area.
 If you have a flat in a commuter town, a young professional may be prepared to pay significantly more for a furnished home, kitted out with all the appliances.
 A family, however, who are looking for their home for the next 5-10 years will probably want to fill a space with their own furniture and belongings, giving it a more personal feel.

 These days, it is more difficult to enforce a blanket ‘no pets’ policy, however, many landlords will do what they can to avoid letting to tenants with pets.
 The truth is though, the UK is a nation of pet lovers and people are generally willing to pay slightly more in rent if it means that they can live with their beloved pets.
 A huge 78% of pet owners have experienced difficulty in finding accommodation that accepts pets.
 Answer this demand, and you could charge more in rent prices.

 One thing that every landlord should do before deciding their rent price is speak to a local letting agent.
 They are a great source of information to utilise – even if you don’t want to use one to market your home.
-They are still available to offer up their expertise if you explain that you are a landlord and doing some research into how much rent you can expect to get in the area.
+They are still available to offer up their expertise if you explain that you are a landlord doing some research into how much rent you can expect to get in the area.

-They will be up to date with the average rental prices for two, three, four+ bedroom houses, and exactly what local tenants are looking for and what they are prepared to pay.
-They will also be abreast of the climate of the local property market and whether rentals are being snapped up as soon as they are on offer, or lingering around for months on end – as desirability will also play a part in how much rent you should charge.
+They will be up to date with the average rental prices for two, three, and four+ bedroom houses, and exactly what local tenants are looking for and what they are prepared to pay.
+They will also be fully in the know about the climate of the local property market and whether rentals are being snapped up as soon as they are on offer, or lingering around for months on end – as desirability will also play a part in how much rent you should charge.